A Time to Speak: Reception

-The TV critic for The Sydney Morning Herald said the play was "an uncommonly arresting drama about the conflict of personalities" in which the director "used the austere and sombre setting of a farm community lo good effect.
+The TV critic for The Sydney Morning Herald said the play was "an uncommonly arresting drama about the conflict of personalities" in which the director "used the austere and sombre setting of a farm community to good effect.
 Some of the scenes were rather abrupt, as was the ending, but generally tension was maintained well."

+Radio

+The play was also adapted for radio.